null Skip to main content

 Ervipar (Aphidius ervi) — Large Aphid Parasitoid Mummies

 Ervipar contains the mummified aphid stage of Aphidius ervi, a powerful biological control agent for large aphid species.
 These mummies contain developing parasitoids that emerge as adults shortly after release.
 Once emerged, adult females seek out aphid colonies, lay eggs inside aphids, and stop feeding immediately.
 The developing parasitoid kills the aphid and continues the cycle.
-Ervipar is chemical-free, IPM-compatible, and safe for use in greenhouses, nurseries, interiorscapes, outdoor landscapes, and indoor crops including ornamentals, vegetables, fruiting plants, and cannabis.
+Ervipar is chemical-free and safe for use in any growing environment including greenhouses, nurseries, orchards, flower beds, interiorscapes, outdoor landscapes, indoor plants including houseplants and more.

 High parasitism capacity — Each female can parasitize up to 300 aphids during her lifetime